ibm-cloud-docs/direct-link/faqs.md

 You can review answers to some frequently asked questions about {{site.data.keyword.cloud}} Direct Link.
 {:shortdesc}

+## How does Direct Link "on Classic" differ from the new Direct Link solution being rolled out this year?
+{: #differentiators}
+{: faq}

+The new Direct Link offering differs from this Direct Link classic infrastructure in that Direct Link is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
+This design enables native connectivity to VPC and future capabilities without being forced into the classic IaaS network.
+The initial rollout of the new Direct Link solution is in the Dallas and Washington D.C. sites.
+The zone-region model allows for multiple data centers to exist in a single zone.

+For information about the "next generation" Direct Link offerings (Direct Link Dedicated being the first), see [Getting started with IBM Cloud Direct Link Dedicated](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
+{: tip}

 ## How does IBM Cloud Direct Link work?
 {: #how-does-ibm-cloud-direct-link-work}